 Getting enough sleep is essential for your health, but the quality of your sleep also matters.
-Experts carried out a study to investigate the link between sleep habits and cardiovascular health.
-This one bedtime practice was found to be worrisome.
+More worryingly, a link between sleep habits and cardiovascular health has been firmly established.
+In particular, one bedtime practice was found to be potentially devastating.

-The scientists then attached equipment to monitor the participants’ blood levels.
+The scientists then attached equipment to monitor the blood levels of the participants.
 They also measured their heart rates and brain waves before the study candidates retired to bed.
-The results indicated that those who were in rooms with minimal light slept better than those who were housed in brighter accommodations.
+The results indicated that those in rooms with minimal light slept better than those in brighter accommodation.
 The first group also had increased insulin levels.

 Sleeping With the Lights On

 The study revealed that sleeping in a modestly lit room could increase the chances of diabetes or heart problems.
 These results supported other experiments showing that exposure to light during sleep increases the heart rate.
 These research studies concluded that illuminated bedrooms prevented individuals from getting the full restorative benefits of sleep.